rokath/trice/docs/TriceUserGuide.md

 ####  2.5.2. <a name='TriceChecks'></a>Trice Checks

-- Optionally copy all or parts of [./test/testdata/triceCheck.c](../test/testdata/triceCheck.c) to your project if you wish to perform some checks.
+- Optionally copy parts of [./test/testdata/triceCheck.c](../test/testdata/triceCheck.c) to your project if you wish to perform some checks.
-  - Do not inlucde it directly, because it gets overwritten when `updateTestData.sh` is executed inside the `./test` folder.
+  - Do not inlucde this file directly, because it could get changed when `updateTestData.sh` is executed inside the `./test` folder.
+  - The only-uppercase `TRICE*` macros include trice code sequences what can led to a significant code amount if you use plenty of them, whereas the lowercase macros `trice`, `Trice`, `TRice` and their relatives are just function calls and better suited to be used normally.
-- In your source.c files add line `#include "trice.h"` at the top.
+- In your source files add line `#include "trice.h"` at the top.
 - In a function write a trice message like: `TRice( "1/11 = %g\n", aFloat( 1.0/11 ) );`.
 - In **project root**:
   - Create empty file: `touch til.json`.
-  - With correct CLI switches `trice i` should perform **automatically** these things (The numbers are just examples.):
+  - `trice insert` should perform **automatically** the following things (The numbers are just examples.):
     - Patch source.c to `TRice( iD(12363), "1/11 = %g\n", aFloat( 1.0/11 ) );`
-      - C & H files containing TRICE macros, are only modified if needed (missing or obsolete ID)
+      - C & H files containing `trice` macros, are only modified if needed (missing IDs or changed format strings).
     - Extend `til.json`
       - If no `til.json` is found nothing happens.
 At least an empty file is needed (Safety feature).
 - When the program runs later, it should output something similar to ![./ref/1div11.PNG](./ref/1div11.PNG)